gar1t/gage-save/tests/topic-run-lifecycle-3-stage.md

 The order of these phases is important:

-1. Source code must be copied before configuration is applied
+1. Source code must be copied before configuration is applied (source code < config)
-2. A runtime may require configured source code
+2. A runtime may require configured source code (config < runtime)
-3. Dependency resolution may required an initialized runtime
+3. Dependency resolution may required an initialized runtime (runtime < dependencies)
-4. All files must be written before a staged run is finalized
+4. All files must be written before a staged run is finalized (everything < finalize)

 Each phase is implemented by a function in `run_util`: